SCHOLARSHIPS & COURSE OFFERINGS

 Scholarship awardees commit to:

-declare Bluegrass, Old-Time, and Country Music Studies as a major or minor course of study;
+- Declare Bluegrass, Old-Time, and Roots Music Studies as a major or minor course of study;

-participate in public performances, as agreed upon with the faculty of Bluegrass, Old-Time, and Country Music Studies (typically 2-4 performances per semester) and assist with additional public performance-related activities as needed;
+- Participate in public performances, as agreed upon with the faculty of Bluegrass, Old-Time, and Roots Music Studies (typically 2-4 performances per semester) and assist with additional public performance-related activities as needed;

 In addition to documentation of the student's academic record and ETSU admission status, a completed application form will include the following: